kohana/core/guide/kohana/tutorials/error-pages.md

 If we are in the development environment then pass it off to Kohana otherwise:

 * Log the error
-* Set the route action and message attributes.
+* Set the route action and message parameters.
 * If a `HTTP_Exception` was thrown, then override the action with the error code.
 * Fire off an internal sub-request.